THE GREAT LESSONS

 HEALTHFUL LIVING AND PHYSICAL EDUCATION

-Beginning in 5th grade, your student can participate in interscholastic sports!
-MSR fields competitive teams in boys’ and girls’ basketball, co-ed cross country, co-ed golf, boys’ and girls’ soccer, boys’ baseball, and girls’ volleyball.
-With our new upper school athletic facilities on our Lead Mine Campus, we host home soccer games and cross country tournaments and will soon be hosting home basketball and volleyball competitions in our regulation-sized gym (now in the works!).
+Beginning in 4th grade, your student can participate in interscholastic sports!
+MSR fields competitive teams in boys’ and girls’ basketball, coed cross country, boys' and girls’ soccer, boys tennis, and girls volleyball.
+As a member of the Triangle Middle School Conference, MSR student-athletes can participate in an established league with conference tournaments and championships each season.
+With our new upper school athletic facilities on our Lead Mine Campus, we host home soccer games and cross country tournaments, and basketball and volleyball competitions in our regulation-sized gym.
 Beyond the fun of playing and competing, our students learn every time they step into the game.
 They learn how to set and work toward long-term goals, take smart risks, and handle both wins and losses with grace and good sportsmanship.
+MSR has a "no-cuts" policy and all interested students in grades four through eight are invited to practices.

 As students progress through Elementary School and more instructional time in Spanish, their increasingly robust vocabulary allows for a stronger focus on comprehension, pronunciation, conversation, and even writing.
 Throughout these years, Spanish lessons frequently align with interdisciplinary studies in Humanities and English language.